-Following a major (or near major) incident a PHP is completed involving as many parties as possible including class staff and parents/carers.
+Following a major (or near major) incident, one where a level of escorting or above has or could have been necessary, a PHP is completed involving as many parties as possible including class staff and parents/carers.
 Priorities here are to:

-- Identify early signs of rising anxiety and effective defusion/de-escalation strategies (pp42 - 50 of the Team Teach workbook is a good place to start with this) - Identify helpful and unhelpful responses in a crisis.
+- Identify early signs of rising anxiety and effective defusion/de-escalation strategies (pp42 50 of the Team Teach workbook is a good place to start with this) - Identify helpful and unhelpful responses in a crisis.